2003 climate havoc 'cost $60bn'

 But in the last few days, Russia - whose support is vital after the US pulled out of the accord - has said it is having second thoughts about going ahead with the treaty's commitments.

-The conference – into its 10th day before finishing on Friday – heard that the effects of climate change were already being felt.
+Extreme weather The conference - into its 10th day before finishing on Friday - heard that the effects of climate change were already being felt.

 "Climate change is already having an impact on mankind, especially in developing countries," said China's chief delegate, Liu Jiang.